hanzg2014/PhotoShop/WelcomeUchiwa/README.md

 # WelcomeUchiwa
-The design of a Japanese fan(団扇/うちわ/"uchiwa") to welcome the exchange student of sign for both the front face Christiane Schwarzl from Austria.
+The design of a Japanese fan(団扇/うちわ/"uchiwa") to welcome to our lab the exchange student Christiane Schwarzl from Austria.

+This used both as the welcome poster at Haneda Airport, and as my personal souvenir.

-![uchiwa front][front]
+![uchiwa front][front] ![uchiwa back][back]

 Sources:
 Austria National Flag